webapp-suite/react-generator/README.md

 import SlSpinner from '@shoelace-style/react/dist/spinner';
 ```

-However, this may cause your linter to complain (e.g. "SlButton is defined but never used").
+However, this may cause your linter to complain (e.g. `SlSpinner is defined but never used`).
 If you're not going to use the dependent components in your JSX, you can import them as side effects instead.

 ```jsx
 import '@shoelace-style/react/dist/button';
 import '@shoelace-style/react/dist/spinner';
 ```

-This extra step is required for dependencies to ensure they get registered with the browser as custom elements.
+This extra step is required to ensure dependencies get registered as custom elements in the browser.

 ### Themes, Utilities, and Assets